topkecleon/telegram-bot-bash/README.md

 send_html_message "${CHAT[ID]}" "lol <b>bold</b>"
 ```

-If your Bot is Admin in a Chat you can delete every message, if not you can delete only messages.
+If your Bot is Admin in a Chat you can delete every message, if not you can delete only your messages.
 To delete a message with a known ${MESSAGE[ID]} you can simple use:
 ```
 delete_message "${CHAT[ID]}" "${MESSAGE[ID]}"
 ```

 #### Send files, location  etc.
-To send images, videos, voice files, photos ecc use the ```send_photo``` function (remember to change the safety Regex @ line 14 of command.sh to allow sending files only from certain directories):
+To send images, videos, voice files, photos etc. use the ```send_photo``` function (remember to change the safety Regex @ line 14 of command.sh to allow sending files only from certain directories):
 ```
 send_file "${CHAT[ID]}" "/home/user/doge.jpg" "Lool"
 ```